teracloud-streams/devcontainer-templates/README.md

-# Streams Dev Container
+# Streams Dev Container Template

-This dev container provides a full-fledged Teracloud Streams development and runtime environment.
+This repo contains a dev container template to provide a full-fledged Teracloud Streams development and runtime environment.

 The dev container utilizes the Teracloud Streams Quick Start Edition (QSE) and the Teracloud Streams VS Code extension.